CrossOver (software): Discontinued products

 A standard copy of CrossOver now includes the functionality of CrossOver Games, CrossOver Standard, and CrossOver Professional editions.
 These older individual versions of Crossover have since been retired.

 CrossOver Games, announced on 10 March 2008, was a product intended to let users play a broad range of games by providing current Wine patches.
 The expectation was that it would update on a weekly to monthly schedule in order to incorporate the latest Wine programming work being accepted.
 In contrast the general CrossOver Office product focused more on stability and productivity software, and had a much slower beta and release schedule.
 CrossOver Games wasn't able to release updates with enough frequency to justify its separate production track and was discontinued in 2012.
 It was merged back into a unified CrossOver product.

 CrossOver Server was a specialized version of CrossOver Linux which allowed Windows applications to run on thin-client systems.
 It was discontinued in 2007 as many of its features were present in the CrossOver Linux Pro edition.

 Software giveaway

-On October 28, 2008 as the result of the Lame Duck Challenge, Codeweavers gave all of their products away for free.
+On October 28, 2008 as the result of the Lame Duck Challenge, Codeweavers gave all of their products away.
 Codeweavers' main page was temporarily replaced due to the day's unusually high traffic.
 According to CodeWeavers at least 750,000 product registrations were given away during October 28.

 On October 31, 2012, CodeWeavers had a second software giveaway, this one entitled "Flock the Vote".
 CodeWeavers promised to have such a giveaway if 100,000 American voters would promise to vote on election day, in a nonpartisan bid to encourage activism.
 More than 100,000 people pledged, so CodeWeavers allowed any person in the world to download and register a copy of CrossOver Linux or CrossOver Mac.